ONERAI/origin-1/README.md

 # Origin-1
-Experimental data from the study Origin-1.
-Surface plasmon resonance (SPR) data are included in this repository.
-Additional data on binding, developability, functionality, and structure confirmation can be found in the paper.
+This repository contains data generated as part of the study [Origin-1: a generative AI platform for _de novo_ antibody design](https://www.absci.com/). _In silico_ and _in vitro_ data data are included in this repository.
+Additional binding, developability, functionality, and structure confirmation results can be found in the paper.

 -----------------------------------------------------------------------------------------------------
 Data in `de_novo_spr_data.csv` are organized with the following columns: